sylhare/sylhare.github.io/_posts/2021/2021-05-26-Generate-jekyll-blog-stats.md

 ```

 There are more information like the post's title and amount of words, but they are not used here.
-Then you process it to extract the tags such as:
+Then you can process it to extract the tags such as:

 ```js
 const tags = (data) => Object.entries(data.posts.reduce((result, item) => ({